 Stanley Park Summer Cinema

 Free seating is available for up to 5,000 people on a first-come, first-served basis.
 Premium VIP seating is also available with advance reservations for about $20 per person, although spaces are limited.

 Stanley Park Summer Cinema movies all start at dusk on Tuesday evenings on one of the largest outdoor screens in the Lower Mainland.

-The movie lineup for 2017 is the following (with all films starting at dusk):
+The movie lineup for 2018 is the following (with all films starting at dusk):

-- July 11 – The Goonies (PG)
+- July 3, 2018 – The Princess Bride (1987)

 TIP: Make a day of the experience – Stanley Park’s seawall is wonderful to walk or cycle around beforehand, and the Second Beach outdoor swimming pool is open in July until 8:45 pm, and in August until between 8 and 8:30 pm.

 Sunset Cinema at the Queen Elizabeth Theatre Plaza

 Outdoor movies show in the plaza outside the Queen Elizabeth Theatre at 650 Hamilton Street on four Wednesdays in July and August.

 - July 18, 2018 – Coco